pkivolowitz/curses-tanks/README.md

 Your finished project must include the following:
 1. Detecting a hit on your opponent.
 A hit is defined as the shot passing through any of the 9 spots surrounding the opposing player.
 2. Implement a scoring system.
-When a player hits the other three time, use curses to ask the user if they want to continue, yes or no.
+When a player hits the other three time, use curses to ask the user if they want to continue, yes or no. Note, you can hit yourself.
+If your own shot lands in the 9 spots centered at you it counts as a hit against you.
 3. After each hit, the player and the ground must be chosen over again.
 4. You must make a 2D tuple class so that the code in your version of Shoot() looks something like: